Logo Icon

 3. Break Down Complex

-• Example: For a semicircle inscribed in a rectangle, calculate the area of the rectangle and subtract the semicircle's area.
+Example: For a semicircle within a rectangle, first calculate the area of the rectangle and then subtract the area of the semicircle to determine the space left.

 4. Leverage Symmetry and Ratios